Destination Style

 What separates blending in from broadcasting tourist

-Three packing decisions separate looking local from photographing as obvious tourist.
-The first is footwear, because cobblestones kill stilettos and chunky athletic sneakers read American from a hundred meters.
-The second is fabric weight, since synthetic blends wrinkle and cling in Mediterranean heat in ways linen and silk simply do not.
-The third is fit precision, where a slightly loose linen blazer reads chic but a tent silhouette reads beach holiday.
-The questions below cover the practical packing details readers ask next, including what to wear inside churches, the smartest shoe choices for stone streets, and how to handle the evening dress code.
+Three things separate looking local from broadcasting tourist.
+Shoes, because cobblestones kill stilettos and chunky athletic sneakers read American from a hundred meters.
+Fabric, since synthetic blends wrinkle and cling in Mediterranean heat the way linen and silk simply do not.
+And fit, where a slightly loose linen blazer reads chic but a tent silhouette reads beach holiday.
+Pack for those three and the rest sorts itself out.
+The questions below cover what to wear inside churches, which shoes survive stone streets, and how to handle the evening dress code.

 Frequently Asked Questions